 Your weekends and evenings are your own while you volunteer.
 This is time for you to relax, go on trips or take part in 'extracurricular' activities at your placement or elsewhere.
-There will always be other volunteers, children and staff to chat, watch TV and play games with in the evenings, while trips will normally take place over weekends.
+There will always be other volunteers, children and staff to chat, watch TV and play games with in the evenings, while trips will take place over the weekends.
+Music volunteers should know that they may be asked to teach extra classes to other locals, although this is and not mandatory, and you're welcome to say no.